glgoose/cp-uideck/README.md

-# Clone Project: Theme for Fictional UIdeck.com
+# Clone Project: smash theme from UI deck

 Goal: practise CSS/SASS & HTML

+Based on screenshots of a theme (smash) from uideck.com we rebuild the layout.

 ## Repo naming
 `CP-xxxx` **CP** stands for **Clone Project**